Why Does AI Forget What You Told It?

 Automatic Context Overflow Checks

-If overflow is likely, PromptQuorum warns you or prompts you to trim/summarise the conversation before sending.
-No more surprise truncation.
-No more guessing why the AI "forgot."
+PromptQuorum checks token count before you send β comparing system prompt + history + input + output buffer against each model's configured limit.
+If overflow is likely, PromptQuorum warns you or prompts you to trim or summarise before sending.
+No more surprise truncation or guessing why the AI "forgot."

 Context Window β VRAM Trade-off